 Odense looked at his band for the support and said rudely:

-— It is not my home! — spat out Odense, suppresing his fury.
+“ It is not my home!”
+Spat out Odense, suppressing his fury.

 Odense came closer to Hedge.
 His face was so close to Hedge’s face.
 But Hedge stayed calm.

-Odense threw his fist to Hedge’s face, but he stepped aside, like if he knew what Odense will do.
+Odense threw his fist to Hedge’s face, but he stepped aside, like if he knew what Odense would do.
 And when.
 The band dazedly looked at them.
-Their ringleader looked not so brilliant as usual, and it meant he could want to take revenge on them for his humiliation.
+Their ringleader seemed not so brilliant as usual, and it meant he would want to take revenge on them for his humiliation.

 Odense wanted to attack the guy, but there was something in his eyes, and the basic instinct dissuaded him.

-Odense with efforts turned away and leave the yard.
+Odense with efforts turned away and left the yard.